billand88/ChilkatVFP/Documentation/Using the Chilkat Class Library.md

 ## Using the Chilkat Class Library

 I've received some questions about ChilkatVFP along the lines of "What's the best way to do this?".
-This document will explore some of the ways one can use the Chilkat.VCX and iChilkat.VCX to your advantage.
+This document will explore some of the ways one can use the ChilkatVFP.VCX and iChilkatVFP.VCX to your advantage.

 Let's take a simple scenario.
 As of ChilkatVFP version 1.33 there's a new property on the BaseChilkat class called cMsgSvcLanguage.
 It is set to "Original", and the cOriginal field contains English words and phrases.
 What are the options if you'd like to display French instead of English?
 In other words, instead of the value being "Original" it should be "French".
 What's the best way to do this?